Anitha710/265441_Miniproject_python/README.md

-# Hotel Management System Pyqt5 and Python 3
+# Hotel Management System with Pyqt5 and Python 3